wp-plugins/capability-manager-enhanced/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 == Changelog ==

+= 1.4.8 =
+  * Compat : bbPress + Press Permit - "Add Capability" form failed when used on a bbPress role, caused creation of an invalid role

 = 1.4.7 =
   * Compat : Press Permit - flagging of roles as "supplemental assignment only" was not saved